CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with clear workflows, explicit validation steps, and well-defined constraints.
-Its main weakness is verbosity from repeated boilerplate (the SESSION variable derivation appears in nearly every code block) and overlapping patterns that could be consolidated.
-The content would benefit from a brief overview structure pointing to detailed examples rather than inlining everything.
+This is a strong, highly actionable skill with excellent workflow clarity and concrete executable examples throughout.
+Its main weakness is verbosity from repeated boilerplate (the SESSION derivation line appears in nearly every code block) and some overlapping patterns that could be consolidated or split into a reference file.
+The hard requirements at the top and the decision table for when to use tmux are particularly effective.

 Suggestions